pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 >
 > If you really need the CA certificate of a TiDB Serverless Tier cluster, it is recommended that you download the [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) instead of the single CA certificate in case we change the CA in the future.
 >
-> If you are using some GUI clients, like DBeaver, which does not accept a cert file with multiple certs inside.
-In such a case, you have to download the [ISRG Root X1](https://letsencrypt.org/certs/isrgrootx1.pem.txt) certificate.
+> If you are using a GUI client, such as DBeaver, which does not accept a certificate file with multiple certificates inside, you must download the [ISRG Root X1](https://letsencrypt.org/certs/isrgrootx1.pem.txt) certificate.

 ## How do I connect to a TiDB Serverless Tier cluster in TLS connection?